reivaxy/e-nableHandWearMonitor/README.md

 Since its shape is a bit long, it may not fit well due to the position of the second scratch tape, which is why another model is currently being crafter, that will be more squarish.
 Pictures will be added when available.

-All PCB's are (or will be made) in the repository.
+All PCB's are (or will be made) available in the repository, as well as 3D designs to 3D-print the cases.